graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 For HTTP GET requests, the query parameters MUST be provided in the query component of the request URL in the form of `key=value` pairs with `&` symbol as a separator and both the key and value should have their "reserved" characters percent-encoded as specified in [section 2 of RFC3986](https://tools.ietf.org/html/rfc3986#section-2).
-The `variables` parameter should be represented as a URL-encoded JSON string.
+The `variables` parameter, if used, MUST be represented as a URL-encoded JSON string.

 ### Example